tx00-resources-en/activities/Project/pair-programming-2023-10-03/readme.md

 **Part 1: Initial Setup**

-1. Download the code from the "pair-programming-2023-10-03" folder using the "npx degit" command.
+1. Download the code from the "pair-programming-2023-10-03" folder using the `degit` command: `npx degit tx00-web/activities/Project/pair-programming-2023-10-03#week7 pair-programming`
-2. Rename the "dotenv example" file to ".env" and configure it with your own database settings.
+2. Rename the "`dotenvexample`" file to "`.env`" and configure it with your own database settings.
 3. Start the server.
-Determine whether you need to navigate inside the "backend" directory for this step.
+Determine whether you need to navigate inside the "`backend`" directory for this step.
 4. Once the server is running, use Postman to sign up, ensuring you verify the server's port and endpoint for the signup process.
-5. After creating an account, go to the "frontend-starter" folder, run "npm install," and then start the client with "npm start."
+5. After creating an account, go to the "`frontend-starter`" folder, run "`npm instal`l," and then start the client with "`npm start`."
 6. Attempt to log in since you've already registered an account.
 After logging in, test the ability to add and delete goals.
-7. Manually log out by clearing the localStorage.
+7. Manually log out by **clearing the localStorage**.

 **Part 2: Implement Logout and Signup**